g6123/node-smtpd-lite/README.md

 ### Dependency
  - `smtpd-lite` uses [new stream API (stream2)](http://blog.nodejs.org/2012/12/20/streams2/), and is supported for Node.js v0.10+.
- - Also [node-icu-charset-detector](https://github.com/mooz/node-icu-charset-detector) is required for charset detection, which has dependency on `libicu`.
+ - Also [node-icu-charset-detector](https://github.com/mooz/node-icu-charset-detector) can be (optionally) used for auto charset detection, which has dependency on `libicu`.
 Install guide is [here](https://github.com/mooz/node-icu-charset-detector#installing-icu).

 ## Usage